Book San Luis Reservoir Fishing Trip

 Recommended Baits

-You can use the recommended baits on the lake’s north, and west side are frog lures, crankbaits, jerk baits, hair, swim, or underspin jigs.
+You can use the recommended baits on the lake’s north and west sides, which include frog lures, crankbaits, jerk baits, hair, swim, or underspin jigs.

 You can use topwater lures and buzz baits when the bass is aggressive.